New & Coming Soon to St. Pete/Clearwater

 • In celebration of its 100-year anniversary, the St. Petersburg Museum of History is planning a $7.5 million, 10,000-square-foot expansion.
 Featuring a 360-degree view of the downtown waterfront and St. Pete’s Pier, the new building’s second level and rooftop terrace exterior, available for special events and gatherings, will be wrapped by an aluminum sculpture crafted by celebrated local artist Ya La’ford.
 Construction is scheduled to begin in February.

 • St. Pete Beach’s 156-room Grand Plaza Hotel has undergone a major makeover and rebranding.
 Now known as the Bellwether Beach Resort, the cylinder-shaped, 50-year-old property reopened in August with a nostalgic, beach-chic aesthetic.
 Amenities include four restaurants, a revolving rooftop bar, a pool, three meeting rooms and 8,000 square feet of total event space.

 • The destination's "Rise to Shine" campaign was launched

 to let visitors know what hotels, attractions, restaurants and destinations are doing to keep the public safe in the destination.

 Looking to Plan a Meeting in St. Pete/Clearwater?

-Learn everything you need to know about this Florida paradise at Destination Southeast
+Learn everything you need to know about this Florida paradise at Destination East

 , Northstar's premier event for meetings and incentive pros looking to book biz in the area.